Agentic Inequality: Governing Agentic Inequality: Complexity and Future Directions

 \subsection{The Governance Challenge}

-Effectively governing agentic inequality is not simply about preventing the harms of disparity; it is also about creating the conditions for agents to serve as a powerful equalising tool.
-The challenge is complex, involving fundamental disagreements about what constitutes a "fair" distribution of agentic power.
-Indeed, the initial obstacle is a normative one: deciding which kinds of agent-driven inequalities are socially acceptable \citep{gabriel_toward_2022}.
-For instance, societies currently tolerate significant disparities in access to expert human services like legal or financial advice.
-This forces a societal decision about whether disparities in agentic capability should be governed by the same norms that apply to disparities in human capability, or whether their unique power and scalability demand a new, more stringent standard of justice.
+Governing agentic inequality is not only about preventing the harms of disparity; it is also about creating the conditions under which agents can function as a powerful equalising tool.
+This is a difficult governance problem because it begins with a normative question: what distribution of agentic capability should count as fair? \citep{Gabriel2022}.
+Societies already tolerate large disparities in access to expert human services such as legal or financial advice.
+The question, then, is whether inequalities in agentic capability should be judged by the same standards as disparities in human capability, or whether their scalability and autonomy require stricter standards of justice.
+A full account of agentic equality lies beyond the scope of this paper.
+Two directions nevertheless seem especially promising: ensuring universal structural availability as a threshold condition, and designing agent infrastructure with public-interest obligations.

-Even if a normative consensus is reached, significant practical obstacles remain.
-Existing legal frameworks are ill-equipped to handle certain harms arising from agentic inequality.
-Concepts like product liability struggle to assign accountability when a superior agent outcompetes or disadvantages another, creating a complex problem of legal attribution \citep{kolt_governing_2025, calvo_supporting_2020}.
-Furthermore, attempts to level the playing field through direct intervention are fraught with coordination problems and face the "Collingridge dilemma", where acting early is difficult due to uncertainty, while acting late is difficult due to the technology's entrenchment \citep{collingridge_social_1980}.
-For example, attempts to cap the maximum power of agents could inadvertently lower the ceiling on innovation, while mandates to distribute computational resources could draw them away from large-scale projects that may offer significant societal benefits.
-Overly burdensome regulatory requirements for developers could lead them to withdraw services from smaller or more complex jurisdictions, leaving those populations with no agent access at all, which may be worse than access to imperfect or costly agents.
-Even government efforts to provide universal access by championing a single provider could lead to vendor lock-in and a lack of competition, thereby reinforcing market concentrations instead of alleviating them \citep{sastry_computing_2024, stigler1971}.
-The challenge, therefore, lies not just in intervening, but in designing policies that navigate these complex trade-offs effectively.
+Even if some normative consensus emerges, substantial practical obstacles remain.
+Existing legal frameworks are poorly suited to harms produced by unequal agentic capability, where disadvantage may arise through cumulative strategic asymmetries rather than a single clearly cognisable wrong \citep{Kolt2025}.
+Attempts to level the playing field through direct intervention also face serious coordination problems and the Collingridge dilemma: acting early is difficult because uncertainty is high, while acting late risks the technology already being entrenched \citep{Collingridge1980}.
+Caps on agent power, for example, could constrain innovation, while mandates to redistribute compute could divert resources away from large-scale projects that may offer substantial societal benefits.
+Government efforts to guarantee universal access through a single provider could produce vendor lock-in and weaken competition, reinforcing rather than reducing inequality \citep{Sastry2024,Stigler1971}.